Ron Hextall: Personal life

-Hextall married Diane Ogibowski, a former figure skater, and the pair have four children; Kristin, Brett, Rebecca, and Jeffrey.
+Hextall married Diane Ogibowski, a former figure skater, and the pair have four children: Kristin, Brett, Rebecca, and Jeffrey.

 Brett Hextall was drafted by the Phoenix Coyotes as a sixth-round pick (159th overall) in the 2008 NHL Entry Draft.
 He was signed to an entry-level contract with the team in April 2011 and played for four seasons in the minor leagues before retiring.
 Had he made it to the NHL, Brett Hextall would have become the second fourth-generation player in NHL history, after Blake Geoffrion.

+His cousin Leah Hextall is an announcer for ESPN.